SlackinJack/XenHTML-Pixel-Widgets/README.md

 **Installation:**

-Check Releases for .deb, alternatively, follow the instructions below:
+Check Releases for .deb - it will install to the "Universal" widgets folder.
+Alternatively, follow the instructions below:

 Copy project folders to any of the following locations: